apache/ignite/modules/control-utility/src/main/java/org/apache/ignite/internal/commandline/indexreader/README.md

 `--dir`: partition directory, where index.bin and (optionally) partition files are located.

-`--part-cnt`: full partitions count in cache group.
+`--part-cnt`: total partitions count in cache group.
 Default value: 0.

 `--page-size`: page size.
-Default value: 4096.
+Default value: 4096 bytes.

 `--page-store-ver`: page store version.
 Default value: 2.

 `--indexes`: you can specify index tree names that will be processed, separated by comma without spaces, other index trees will be skipped.
 Default value: [].

-`--check-parts`: check cache data tree in partition files and it's consistency with indexes.
+`--check-parts`: check cache data tree in partition files and its consistency with indexes.
 Default value: false.

 ### Usage

-`--dir [--part-cnt] [--page-size] [--page-store-ver] [--indexes] [--check-parts]`
+`./index-reader.sh|bat --dir [--part-cnt] [--page-size] [--page-store-ver] [--indexes] [--check-parts]`